opendp/opendp/docs/source/getting-started/examples/index.rst

 See the `OpenDP Rust documentation <https://docs.rs/opendp/>`_ for examples on how to use the Rust API.

-The Rust API is nearly identical to the Python API, except that explicit type arguments in the Python API are generics.
+The Rust API is nearly identical to the Python Framework API, except that explicit type arguments in the Python API are generics.

-There is also a `tiny demo crate <https://github.com/opendp/opendp/commit/8561d7e57e960eb72fffa9f24e2dbe54bb6084bb>`_ for wiring up your own FFI language bindings.

 Applications built with OpenDP